 China Xplorer Itinerary

-Please note, the China Xplorer is a variation of the Xtreme China Experience.
-From Day 1 – 4 you will be with one group and a different one from Day 4– 18.
-Occasionally, you may have a journey from Beijing to Shanghai on your own on the first evening but we will let you know if this is the case.
+Please note, the China Xplorer is a variation of the more popular Xtreme China Experience.
+Very Occasionally, you may have a journey from Shanghai to Yangzhou on your own on the first evening aboard an over night train before meeting the larger group.
+We will let you know if this is the case.

 Your first free activity in the afternoon is a ride down the River Li on a bamboo raft.
 As you drift down the river with the soaring mountains above you and the sun setting what could be a better introduction this beautiful place.
 Yangshuo is famous for its stunning scenery and there are some exciting optional activities.